-This is idea is essentially that when the conscious you willingly stays in paradise and refuses to return back home, the unconscious will come and take you back.
-The unconscious can be some outside force or it may be something inside of the hero that triggers him to return home.
+When the conscious you willingly stays in paradise and refuses to return back home, the unconscious will come and take you back.
+The unconscious can be some outside force, or it may be something inside of the hero that triggers him to return home.

-This idea stuck with me beyond the realm of a hero’s adventure.
 Often times in life people can get trapped in hell as well and not just paradise.
-The hell of self-doubt, depression, anger and things of that nature.
-And sometimes an outsider, a stranger can snap them out of their prison by some simple gesture like a touch or a smile.
+The hell of self-doubt, depression, anger, and things of that nature.
+And sometimes an outsider, a stranger, can snap them out of their prison by some simple gesture like a touch or a smile.
 This notion was explored by Hermann Hesse in his novel Siddhartha where a strange monk and a ferryboat operator helped Siddhartha out of his depressive state which was caused by his son leaving him.

 After the Rescue from Without comes The Crossing of the Return Threshold.

 This brings us to the final crisis of the round, to which the whole miraculous excursion has been but a prelude–that, namely, of the paradoxical, supremely difficult threshold-crossing of the hero’s return from the mystic realm into the land of common day.
 Whether rescued from without, driven from within, or gently carried along by the guiding divinities, he has yet to re-enter with his boon the long-forgotten atmosphere where men who are fractions imagine themselves to be complete.
 He has yet to confront society with his ego-shattering, life-redeeming elixir, and take the return blow of reasonable queries, hard resentment, and good people at a loss to comprehend.
 (Joseph Campbell).